nautobot/nautobot-plugin-ssot-arista-cloudvision/README.md

 |------------------------|--------|---------------------------------------------------------------|
 | cvaas_token            | string | Token to be used when connecting to CloudVision as a Service. |

 When syncing from CloudVision, this plugin will create new Arista devices that do not exist in Nautobot.
-In order for this to work properly, you must provide the following default values in the nautobot config file.
+When creating new devices in Nautobot, a site, device role, device role color, device status, and device are required.
+You may define which values to use by configuring the following values in your nautobot config file.
+If you define a `default_device_role` and `default_device_status` that already exist, the default color value for both of those will be ignored as it will pull that information from Nautobot.

 | Configuration Variable                       | Type   | Usage                                                      | Default              |
 |----------------------------------------------|--------|------------------------------------------------------------|----------------------|